cortinico/cortinico.github.io/_posts/2019-11-05-calling-the-kotlin-opensource-developers.md

 <blockquote>
 FOSDEM is a free and non-commercial event organised by the community, for the community.<br/>
-The goal is to provide free and open source software developers and communities a place to meet to:
+The goal is to provide free and open-source software developers and communities a place to meet to:

 <ul>
 <li>get in touch with other developers and projects</li>
 <li>be informed about the latest developments in the free software world</li>
-<li>be informed about the latest developments in the open source world</li>
+<li>be informed about the latest developments in the open-source world</li>
-<li>attend interesting talks and presentations on various topics by</li>
-project leaders and committers</li>
+<li>attend interesting talks and presentations on various topics by project leaders and committers</li>
-<li>promote the development and benefits of free software and open
+<li>promote the development and benefits of free software and open-source solutions</li>
-source solutions</li>
 </ul>

 Participation and attendance is totally free, though the organisers